GemRoomGames/Post-Dungeon-Fantasy/index.markdown

 As an extension of the nature of technology is the uncomfortable position in which our adventurers find themselves.
 Post-Dungeon Fantasy protagonists rely on the tools of modern life to participate meaningfully in society, and in employing these tools they must pay a thousand small costs to the rich and powerful.
 The premise of a Dungeon Fantasy demands that an adventurer choose not to opt out of the dungeon delve (it is, after all, why the players went through the hassle of finding a time when everyone could play).
 By the same token these same adventurers have limited capacity to opt-out of the ecosystems implied by modern technology.
 It is baked into their world in the same way as ours.

 A Post-Dungeon Fantasy invites an essential tension between the desire to be a hero and adding to the tremendous wealth of a caste that built an unjust world.
 The opportunity for heroism among the powerless invites a dim view of those who hold meaningful power.
-The kings and corporations that reign over a Post-Dungeon Fantasy are often depicted as caprecious, callous, and cruel.
+The kings and corporations that reign over a Post-Dungeon Fantasy are often depicted as capricious, callous, and cruel.
 And yet, inherent in fantasy is a world not yet fully defined.
 Everything which empowers an adventurer empowers them to change the world.
 A Post-Dungeon Fantasy is a world of fruitful voids, and cannot help itself but present opportunities to change.

+## Our Own Twenty-First Century Fantasy

+But how will our adventurers change it?
+The introduction of modern (or modern-adjacent) technology provides a sign of the times, and a signifier for the implied modern social mores, cultural expectations, and ethical considerations.
+This is the antithesis of a setting that attempts to justify witch hunts and inquisitors by making their superstitions into real threats.

+To quote Aaron King's *Patchwork World Sixth Edition*:
+>This means the game might be unyoked from the "classics" of the 20th century.
+Serfdom, misogyny, slavery, and other staples of Medieval fantasy are not the default here, and players shouldn't justify anything in the game with phrases like "that's how things were in the past."

+In a Post-Dungeon Fantasy, as in our own world, we may encounter people who believe themselves superior on justifications of race, creed, or class.
+There will be those who blindly follow notions of honor or glory into committing what we, the audience, rightfully consider atrocities.
+And in a Post-Dungeon Fantasy as in our world these behaviors are not justified.
+They're the actions of assholes, or worse.
+Fundamentally it is a fantasy tied to our own world, and where the Post-Dungeon Fantasy empowers its adventurers, it does so to remake the world as one where the players would want to go.

 # Conclusion